 Certain legal matters in connection with the Offered Securities will be passed upon on behalf of the Company by Gowling WLG (Canada) LLP, the Company's Canadian counsel, and by Dorsey & Whitney LLP, the Company's U.S. counsel, and on behalf of the Agent by TingleMerrett LLP.
-As of the date hereof, partners and associates of each of Gowling WLG (Canada) LLP and TingleMerrett LLP, respectively, beneficially own, directly or indirectly, in the aggregate, less than 1% or no securities of the Company.
+As of the date hereof, partners and associates of Gowling WLG (Canada) LLP beneficially owns, directly or indirectly, in the aggregate, less than 1% or no securities of the Company.